 Kitty Bungalow & Covid-19

-It seems like almost overnight we had to shift our operational strategy, moving all cats off-site and into foster for the safety of our team.
+It seems like almost overnight we had to shift our operational strategy, moving most cats off-site and into foster for the safety of our team.
 But thanks to an outstanding response from staff, volunteers, board members, and the community, Kitty Bungalow is still going strong.

-But we are still struggling.
+We are still struggling.
 We had to cancel our largest fundraising events this year, even celebrating our 10th birthday as a non-profit Your financial gifts mean the absolute world to our survival.
 Our mission is to provide quality care, socialization, and placement for LA's most vulnerable felines and, while Covid-19 has temporarily changed how we do that, we haven't deviated from that mission.
 It is through continued collaboration and compassion that we will see this through as a community and come out as a stronger organization on the other side.
 Thank you for your support and for sticking with us through thick and thin.
 You can expect to see updates as we progress through these unprecedented times.

 Melanie Wagner, PhD, CPDT-KA (featuring FIP survivor & warrior, Honey)